In Greece, adhesive bands on the package were used for tax purposes, they were

 by the Greek playing-card monopoly.

-In the beginning the 'Klasis' (class, quality) was determined by a number, see the first two examples above.
+In the beginning the 'Klasis' (class, quality) was determined by a number, see the first three examples above.

 For the later bands I have learnt that the